10 Inspiring Instagram Artists to Follow

 I have several of Camilla D’Errico’s art books.
 She is the one who got me into using water mixable oil paints for my paintings (that’s what she uses and recommends).
 She shares lots of progress photos and videos of her painting process.
 Also, she does Expos and Comic Con and posts lots of photos from her booths.

-Side note -she also owns a French Bulldog named Loki, which just inspires me toward my dream of one day owning a Frenchie named Stella. #winning
+Side note -she also owns a French Bulldog named Loki, and I own a Frenchie named Stella, so we’re practically twins. 🙂 #winning

 Mab Graves @mabgraves